giancosta86/hermes/README.md

   - `createProximityContext()`: creates a context for a `ProximityMap` based

+- The `Dictionary` class provides:

+  - `translate(<phrase string>)`: to return the translation registered for the given phrase; if a translation is not registered, the original phrase itself is returned

+  - `toRawTranslations()`: returns an object whose keys are the registered phrases, with the related translations as values; the returned type is `RawTranslations`

-- `DictionaryLibrary` is a container of virtually illimited `Dictionary` instances, can only be built via static methods.
+- `DictionaryLibrary` is a container of virtually illimited `Dictionary` instances - and can only be built via static methods.

   Each dictionary can be retrieved from a library via `getDictionary(LocaleLike)` - not necessarily via an exact match, but by _proximity_: the dictionary registered with the _most matching_ locale (shorter or longer) is returned; proximity is computed with `LocaleLike.getDistance()`, as described above.

   The registered locales are returned by the `streamLocales()` method; if a library is requested an unregistered locale, an empty dictionary is returned - so translations will always return the requested phrase itself.

-- The `Dictionary` interface provides:

-  - `translate(<phrase string>)`: to return the translation registered for the given phrase; if a translation is not registered, the original phrase itself is returned

-  - `toRawTranslations()`: returns an object whose keys are the registered phrases, with the related translations as values; the returned type is `RawTranslations`

 ## Further references